trizen/sidef-book/syntax_and_semantics/matrices.md

 ## Iteration over 2D arrays

-The extended `for-in` loop, introduced in Sidef 2.23, provides support for iterating over a 2D-array, which is useful in combination with the cross and zip metaoperators:
+The extended `for-in` loop provides support for iterating over a 2D-array, which is useful in combination with the cross and zip metaoperators:

 ```ruby
 for a,b in ([1,2] ~X [3,4]) {